November 26, 2019

 Family Philanthropy: Establishing a Giving Tradition This Holiday Season

-Author Jenna Mulhall-Brereton, Chief Philanthropic Services Officer
+Author Jenna Mulhall-Brereton, Chief Philanthropic Officer

 It’s that rare time of year when family members of all ages set aside work, school and even their cell phones to spend time together in a spirit of gratitude.
 What better time to talk with loved ones about the impact you would like to make in the world?